fossabot/svogv/docs/typescript/intro.md

         "target": "es5",
         "noImplicitAny": false,
         "sourceMap": false,
-        "outDir": "./dist",
+        "outDir": "./dist"
-        "rootDir": "./src"
     }
 }
 ~~~

-Whereas `outDir` controls where the compiled files go and `rootDir` is where the transpiler starts.
+Whereas `outDir` controls where the compiled files.

 Now add a file named *index.ts* with some basic TypeScript in it: